 Discover more of vibrant Barcelona, focusing today on the city’s one-of-a-kind architecture.
 See hilltop Montjuïc with its sculptural gardens and castle, a place with a checkered and often bloody history until it was designated a museum by Francisco Franco.
 Next, immerse yourself in the most notable creations of Antoni Gaudí, possibly the most famous Spanish architect of modern times.
 Gaudí was the premier proponent of Modernisme, a distinctly Spanish take on Art Nouveau, and his free-flowing, extravagantly detailed structures are unmistakable.
 The highlight is the wild Sagrada Familia Basilica, the most-visited monument in Spain, begun by Gaudí in 1883 and still unfinished today; it is currently scheduled to be completed in 2026, the centenary of its architect’s death.
 After lunch, fly to Granada, where you enjoy dinner on arrival.

 Begin your day with a visit to the ancient palace and glorious gardens of the Alhambra, an incredible example of Moorish influence and Islamic architecture.
-Occupying over 1.5 million square feet, this sprawling complex served as the seat of power for the Islamic emirs throughout the 14th century, later serving as royal palace for Ferdinand and Isabella.
-Explore Granada at leisure before departing for clifftop Ronda, where you check in to your parador, a boutique hotel housed in a historic Spanish landmark.
-Enjoy a walking tour that introduces you to the rich history of Ronda before dinner.
+Occupying over 1.5 million square feet, this sprawling complex served as the seat of power for the Islamic emirs throughout the 14th century, later becoming a royal palace for Ferdinand and Isabella.
+Explore Granada at leisure before departing for clifftop Ronda, where you check in to your boutique hotel opposite the bullring.
+Enjoy a walking tour that introduces you to the rich history of Ronda, followed by dinner.
 The city is known for bullfighting, and its Plaza de Toros is the oldest bullring in Spain.
 Ernest Hemingway did much to popularize both this controversial sport and Ronda itself, and a paseo (scenic walkway) bearing his name begins near the plaza; another, dedicated to fellow aficionado Orson Welles, is located nearby.

 Travel through the mountains to Jerez, home of golden sherry, a distinctive fortified wine eagerly consumed the world over.
 Only wine from grapes grown in this region can properly be called sherry, and aficionados have many varieties to choose from, ranging from light-bodied fino to robust oloroso.
 Sample some of these for yourself during a visit to a bodega.
-Continue to Seville, where you embark on an authentic culinary adventure with an evening tapas feast, choosing from the nearly two dozen vendors of Mercado Lonja del Barranco, a former fish market (originally designed by Gustave Eiffel) turned upscale market and dining establishment.
+Continue to Seville, later departing in style on a horse-drawn carriage ride for an authentic culinary adventure.
+Prepare for an evening tapas feast to remember, savoring delicious tapas from two of the city's traditional restaurants.

 Explore the sites in this uniquely lovely city: the Royal Palace of the Alcázar; the enormous Gothic cathedral; and, of course, the Santa Cruz district, with its sun-drenched avenues, venerable architecture and shaded squares.
 The afternoon is at leisure to venture out on your own.
-Tonight, ride a horse-drawn carriage to arrive in style at a resplendent palace, where the owners take you on a tour and host your private dinner.
-Afterward, enjoy a performance of flamenco dancing and singing on the patio of this historic home.
+Tonight, stroll to a resplendent palace nearby, where the owners take you on a tour and host your private dinner.
+Then, enjoy a performance of flamenco dancing and singing on the patio of this historic home.

 Set out for Córdoba to visit the Mezquita, the cathedral and former great mosque of Córdoba, and an extraordinary fusion of European and Moorish styles that encapsulates much of Spanish history in a single structure.
 Continue for a stroll down the famous Street of Flowers, a picturesque lane in the city’s Old Town where potted flowers dot the walls of the charming old houses.
 In the afternoon, board your high-speed AVE train to Madrid.